nrr/diffeomorphic/category_diagrams/interview_questions.md

 If not, can you reason about how to write one?
 Assume that your processes always run foregrounded and that they don't call, e.g., `setsid()`.

+Bonus: How can you bubble up standard output from the supervised process?
+Why is this useful?

 - - -